310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 But I’ve gotten stronger, even if only by a little.
 I’ve been working hard to grow stronger without ever giving up.

 I’ll save you, no matter what.
-And not only that— I’ll *always* be your ally.
+And not only that — I’ll *always* be your ally.
 {% endbubble %}

 {% bubble Kanata %}